-There are three divisional majors.
-The Divisional Major consists of 50 semester hours.
+The Divisional Major in Social Sciences consists of 50 semester hours.
 Thirty of the hours must be in junior-senior courses, and 18 of the 50 must be in one department.
 Of these 18, 12 must be at the 300 or 400 level.

 When formally declaring a major, the student must file a Declaration of Major form with the Office of the Registrar.
-In addition, there must be an academic contract which consists of a statement by the student of objectives for choosing the divisional approach and a tentative program of courses to be undertaken.
-Contracts may be effected between students and their faculty advisers who shall be members of the appropriate division, and the contract will be subject to initial approval by the relevant division.
+In addition, there must be an academic contract which consists of a statement by the student of objectives for choosing the social sciences divisional approach and a tentative program of courses to be undertaken.
+Contracts may be effected between students and their faculty advisers who shall be members of the appropriate division, and the contract is subject to initial approval by the relevant division.
 The declaration must be filed initially at least three semesters before graduation, summer not counting as a semester.
-The contract is renegotiable at any time at the student's request, and will be reviewed by the division at times of modifications.
+The contract is renegotiable at any time at the student's request, and is reviewed by the division at times of modifications.